kohlschuetter/zedk/README.md

 The build system of _EDK II_ (edk2) is hard to figure out and easy to get wrong. _zedk_ changes that.

 The build logic is built around simple shell scripts running on Alpine Linux.
 By default, a container (Podman, Docker, Apple Containers) is launched to encapsulate the build process.

-Cross-compilation is supported.
+Cross-compilation is supported (tested on macOS with Apple Silicon).
+Currently, the only target platform is `x86_64`.

 Due to some bugs in newer versions of EDK II, to get to a working solution, _zedk_ allows building and combining multiple versions of EDK II from source control.
-Additional UEFI programs are simply kept in a custom branch and referred to during build.
+Custom UEFI programs are simply kept in a separate branch and referred to during build.

+Additionally, `setup_var.efi`, which is used to unlock the hidden Setup entries, is built from source as well.

 To build _zedk_ from scratch, run `./build.sh` from this repository.
 The zip artifact is then placed under `target/zedk.zip`.